• Skip to primary navigation

 All plants need the same environment they would experience naturally to promote flowering and fruiting.

-Some require a dormancy period, some a photoperiod and others extreme environmental conditions.
+Some require a dormancy period, some a photoperiod, and others require extreme environmental conditions.

 Jade plant flowering requirements are a combination of all three.